 - Travel for services

 - Client Assistance

-When submitting claims for reimbursement, the Program’s assigned Financial Risk Level Designation (see Chapter XXI Subrecipient Monitoring [opens in new window]) will determine which expense items will need to include supporting documentation.
+When submitting claims for reimbursement, the subrecipient's assigned financial risk level designation (see Chapter XXI Subrecipient Monitoring will determine which expense items will need to include supporting documentation.

 All expenses must be allocable, eligible and reasonable.
-VSS staff have the right to deny an expense if it not allowable under the funding stream, not necessary, not in the approved budget, or deemed to be unreasonable by VSS staff, VSS Administrator and/or CVAD Director.
+CVAD has the right to deny an expense if it not allowable under the funding stream, not necessary, not in the approved budget, or deemed to be unreasonable.

-Payroll of VSS-funded staff for reimbursement or use as match
+Payroll of grant funded staff for reimbursement or use as match